Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Create a data part of a Dataset

     Create a new data part within a dataset.
-Specify type as &#39;FILE&#39; for file uploads or &#39;DB&#39; for database queries.
-Returns the created part with generated ID.
+Specify type as &#39;File&#39; for file storage or &#39;DB&#39; for database storage.
+Returns the created part.

 ### Parameters